skip to content

 Information that is classified by the Commissioner of Police as criminal intelligence for the purposes of granting an approval to visit a prisoner [under s 34(4)], or excluding a person from entering a correctional institution, may not be disclosed to any person other than the Chief Executive, the Minister, a court, or a person to whom the Commissioner of Police authorises its disclosure [see s 6(1)].

-• information relating to actual or suspected criminal activity (whether in South Australia or elsewhere) the disclosure of which could reasonably be expected to prejudice criminal investigations; OR
+Under section 4 of the Act, criminal intelligence means information relating to actual or suspected criminal activity (whether in South Australia or elsewhere) the disclosure of which could reasonably be expected to:

-• enable the discovery of the existence or identity of a confidential source of information relevant to law enforcement; OR
+• enable the discovery of the existence or identity of a confidential source of information relevant to law enforcement, or

-• endanger a person's life or physical safety
+• endanger a person's life or physical safety.

 Where the Chief Executive has:

-• refused to grant approval to a person to visit a prisoner, or has excluded a person from a particular correctional institution, or institutions; and
+• refused to grant approval to a person to visit a prisoner, or has excluded a person from a particular correctional institution, or institutions, and

 then the Chief Executive is not required to provide any grounds or reasons for the decision other than that it was made in the public interest, or that it would be contrary to the public interest if the person were to be permitted to visit a prisoner in, or enter, the correctional institution or institutions [see s 6(2)].

-The Chief Executive also has the ability to exclude a person from entering, or visiting a correctional institution where the Chief Executive believes on reasonable grounds that the person:
+The Chief Executive also has the ability to exclude a person from entering or visiting a correctional institution where the Chief Executive believes on reasonable grounds that the person:

 • is a member of a criminal organisation, or associates with, or has associated with, a member of a criminal organisation.

 The Chief Executive may, by written order, direct that the person be excluded from a specified correctional institution, all correctional institutions of a specified class, or all correctional institutions, until further order or for a specified period.
+The Chief Executive may, however, permit a person to visit a prisoner (either on a particular occasion or on a regular basis) as the Chief Executive considers appropriate [see Correctional Services Act 1982 (SA) s 85A].

-Drug and Alcohol Testing- Other Persons (excluding prisoners or Department employees/officers)
+Drug and Alcohol Testing - Other Persons (excluding prisoners or Department employees/officers)

 Under section 81V of the Correctional Services Act 1982 (SA), the Chief Executive may, subject to the person's consent, require a person who enters a correctional institution to do any of the following in accordance with the rules:

-• to submit to a drug screening test for the purpose of testing for the presence of drugs; or
+• submit to a drug screening test

-• to provide a biological sample for the purpose of a blood test, urinalysis or an oral fluid analysis to test for the presence of alcohol or drugs.
+• provide a biological sample for the purpose of a blood test, urinalysis or an oral fluid analysis to test for the presence of alcohol or drugs.

 See Part 7A of Correctional Services Regulations 2016 (SA) for further details of the drug and alcohol testing process.